derektypist/derek-dhammaloka-cv/README.md

 - jQuery
 - Bootstrap 4.3.1
 - Font Awesome 4.7.0
+- Google Maps

 ## Testing

-All External Links (including social media) open in a new window without leaving the website using the target=_blank attribute.
+All External Links (including social media) open in a new window without leaving the website using the `target=_blank` attribute.
 The links are manually tested to ensure that they are taken to the correct destination.

 ## Deployment